rsksmart/rif-communications-pubsub-bootnode/README.md

 ```
 ### Start the node

-- At root folder, run `NODE_ENV=lumino npm run api-server`
+At the project root folder, run `NODE_ENV=client npm run api-server`

-- You should see a log output similar to this one:
+You should see a log output similar to this one:
 ```
 [INFO] 11:34:08 ts-node-dev ver.
 1.1.1 (using ts-node ver.
 9.1.1, typescript ver.
 4.1.3)
 Loading encrypted DER key